 - each Consultant provided that: a. at the time of any act, error or omission giving rise to a Claim, the Consultant was under the direct control and supervision of the Legal Practice or predecessor of the Legal Practice or a Partner of the Legal Practice or partner of the predecessor of the Legal Practice; b. the act, error or omission giving rise to the Claim occurred in the course of or arose out of the services provided by the Consultant pursuant to the Consultant contract.

 - the estate or the legal representatives of each person included in (the above) paragraphs; and

 - each service or administration company or trust connected with the Legal Practice to the extent that its activities are carried out exclusively in connection with the Practice.

-Up to the Limit of Liability (currently $2,000,000 and $1,500,000 for 2007/2008 and years prior) for:
+Up to the Limit of Liability (currently $2,000,000) for:

 - any amount payable by the Insured to a Claimant (including Claimant’s Costs) in respect of any kind of civil liability incurred in connection with the Practice for any Claim first made against the Insured during the Period of Insurance; and

 - Related Costs with respect to that Claim.

 the Additional Benefit to the extent set out in the Master Policy.

 The circumstances in which there is no coverage are set out in Clause 2 of the Certificate which is schedule 1 of the Master Policy.